HughMurrell/CoVmodel/README.md

 ### `RtLive`

-This directory contains a Jupyter notebook with Julia code for estimating
-$R-T$ in real time.
-The code uses maximum likelyhood to estimate the "most likely" $R$ value for a population at time $t$.
+This directory contains a Jupyter notebook with Julia code for estimating R_t in real time.
+The code uses maximum likelyhood to estimate the "most likely" R value for a population at time t.
 The code is a direct translation from the Python code discribed at [http://rt.live/](http://rt.live/) and made available to the public as a Jupyter notebook with accompanying explanations of the methods employed.